-HQ Trivia and Vine cofounder Colin Kroll dead at 35
+HQ Trivia and Vine cofounder Colin Kroll dead at 34 (updated)

-An official with the NYPD’s public information office confirmed that a female 911 caller asked for a welfare check, and Kroll was pronounced dead at 12:18 eastern time this morning.
+An official with the NYPD’s public information office confirmed that a female 911 caller asked for a welfare check, and Kroll was pronounced dead at 12:18 a.m.
+Eastern.
 Kroll’s death is being investigated a possible narcotics overdose.

 Kroll, along with Rus Yusupov and Dom Hofmann, founded Vine in 2012.
 Vine was bought by Twitter just four months after the company was founded.
 Kroll remained with Twitter as Vine’s general manager, but was fired 18 months after the acquisition, reportedly for being a bad manager, according to Recode.